xandkar/arkheia/README.md

 Low-level Roadmap
 -----------------
+* Storage:
+    + ~~Switch to in-memory index construction (disk is much slower than I realized...)~~

-* ~~Hashing of supplied document IDs (which may contain any character and make filesystem storage error-prone)~~
+    + ~~Hashing of supplied document IDs (which may contain any character and make filesystem storage error-prone)~~

-* ~~Store individual documents as marshalled records (as opposed to raw text)~~
+    + ~~Store individual documents as marshalled records (as opposed to raw text)~~

-* ~~Switch to in-memory index construction (disk is much slower than I realized...)~~
-* ~~Switch to single file marshalling (again, due to slow disk) at least until more infrustructure (HTTP server and front-end) is added and I can look into specialized binary formats~~
+    + ~~Switch to single file marshalling (again, due to slow disk) at least until more infrustructure (HTTP server and front-end) is added and I can look into specialized binary formats~~

-* Add a simple HTTP server
-* Add a simple HTTP access API (not sure of serialization yet, but JSON seems fine)
-* Add a simple web client
+    + Storage engine:
-* Store data in a 3rd party storage engine (BDB?
+        - Use a 3rd party storage engine (BDB?
 Kyoto Cabinet?
 LevelDB?)
-* Storage engine abstracted and swappable
+        - Storage engine abstracted and swappable
+        - Implement a simple k/v storage engine

+* Web interface:
+    + Simple HTTP server
+    + Simple HTTP access API (not sure of serialization yet, but JSON seems fine)
+    + Simple web client

 * Index headers in addition to body

 * Implement Suffix Tree indexing

 * Implement substring matching
-* Implement a simple k/v storage engine

 Random thoughts/ideas